Foyle College

 Foyle College is a co-educational non-denominational voluntary grammar school in Derry, Northern Ireland.
 The school's legal name is Foyle and Londonderry College.
-In 1976, two local schools, Foyle College and Londonderry High School, merged under the Foyle and Londonderry College Act 1976 to form Foyle and Londonderry College.
+In 1976, two local schools, Foyle College and Londonderry High School, merged under the Foyle and Londonderry College Act 1976 (c. xviii) to form Foyle and Londonderry College.
 In 2011, the Board of Governors re-branded the school as 'Foyle College' and updated the school's crest.

 History

 Foyle College and Londonderry High School have been providing education for young people in the Derry area and further afield for more than 400 years.
 In October 2007, the school celebrated its 390th anniversary with a plaque commemorating headmasters of the school since 1617.
 The school then celebrated their 400th anniversary, in 2017, with a service in St Columb's Cathedral on the official anniversary date of 3 March. a commemorative concert in Derry's Guildhall was held, a special dinner also took place.
 A proposed plaque is to be unveiled and many artifacts from Foyle College's past were exhibited in the Siege Museum, on Society Street, from April 2017 to October 2017.
 Many more commemorative events also took place throughout the course of 2017.